vicnesterenko/vicnesterenko/README.md

 - 👩‍💻 Hi, I’m Victoria Nesterenko
 - 👀 I’m interested in Python, makeup and how don't write shit code
-- 🐍 I’m trying coding and improve my skills
 - 👨‍🎓 I graduated from the Faculty of Informatics and Computer Engineering at Kyiv Polytechnic Institute (KPI)

 <!---